ceph/ceph/doc/bootstrap.rst

   [ceph: root@monitor_1_hostname /]# ceph status

-In order to interact with the Ceph cluster outside of a container (that is, from the command line), you need to install the Ceph client packages and install the configuration and privileged administrator key in a global location::
+In order to interact with the Ceph cluster outside of a container (that is, from the command line), install the Ceph client packages and install the configuration and privileged administrator key in a global location::